mattzcarey/code-review-gpt/setup.md

 ### Options

 - `--ci` - Used with the `review` command.
-Options are --ci=("github" | "gitlab").
+Options are --ci=("github" | "gitlab" | "azdev").
 Defaults to "github" if no option is specified.
 Runs the application in CI mode.
 This will use the BASE_SHA and GITHUB_SHA environment variables to determine which files to review.
 It will also use the GITHUB_TOKEN environment variable to create a comment on the pull request with the review results.

 - `--reviewType` - Used with the 'review' command.
 The options are --reviewType=("changed" | "full" | "costOptimized).
 Defaults to "changed" if no option is specified.
 Specifies whether the review is for the full file or just the changed lines. costOptimized limits the context surrounding the changed lines to 5 lines.